 There are other launch sites around the Oak Bay coastline, but this route avoids crossing Baynes Channel which, while a shorter crossing, has much more significant current flows of up to 6 knots.
-Leaving from Willows Beach or Cattle point means longer open water crossings and potentially sets you up to paddle against adverse current flows.
-Leaving from the Oak Bay Marina sets you on a route which directly crosses the currents of the other main channels, and allows you to island hop your way to Chatham & Discovery, a preferable solution, as you minimize your time exposed to open water crossings and adverse currents.
+Leaving from Willows Beach or Cattle Point means longer open water crossings and potentially sets you up to paddle against adverse current flows.
+Leaving from the Oak Bay Marina sets you on a route which directly crosses the currents of the main channels, and allows you to island hop your way to Chatham & Discovery.
+This is a preferable solution, as you minimize your time exposed to open water crossings and adverse currents.
 However, strong currents may still have to be negotiated.

 If in doubt, an excellent way to explore this beautiful area is with the Ocean River Sports Discovery Island Tours.

-Landing on Great Chain Island or any of the other islets is restricted to protect sensitive wildlife, plants and ecosystems.
+Landing on Great Chain Island or any of the other islets is restricted in order to protect sensitive wildlife, plants and ecosystems.
 Permission to land is required.

-Once, you are through the islets you will be facing Discovery Island which is the outer most island to your right and Chatham to the left with Plumper Passage crossing in front of you.
-Depending on the direction and the speed of the current flowing through Plumper you will be best to ferry glide straight across the channel and get into the slower water near the shoreline before continuing out and around Discovery Island.
+Once, you are through the islets you will be facing Discovery Island with Plumper Passage crossing in front of you.
+Discovery is the outermost island to the right and Chatham is the large island to the left.
+Depending on the direction and the speed of the current flowing through Plumper you will be best to ferry glide straight across the channel and get into the slower water and eddies near the shoreline before continuing out and around Discovery Island.

 The northern portion of Discovery Island, all of Chatham Island and most of the smaller islands nearby are First Nations Reserve lands under control of the Songhees First Nation.
-Please respect these areas and do not land anywhere on these islands.
-That being said, the channels and passages between these beautiful islands still make for excellent exploration.
+Please respect these areas and do not land anywhere on these islands (the area is patrolled and fines can be levied for trespassing).
+That being said, the channels and passages between these beautiful islands make for some excellent exploration.

 Once across Plumper Passage, head south along the shore and around Commodore Point, entering Rudlin Bay.
-If you stay tight to your left as you paddle into the bay there is a nice pocket beach where you can land on the inside of Commodore Point, which is generally quite protected from waves.
+If you stay tight to your left as you paddle into the bay there is a nice pocket beach where you can land on the inside of Commodore Point.
+It is generally quite protected from waves here.
 There is a larger coarse sand and pebble beach further along the bay.
 Above this beach is a large open field where the campsites, picnic tables, information shelter and a pit toilet are located.

 It is worth landing here and having a look around.
 There is a nice hiking trail running from western shore of the park to Sea Bird Point on the east side, where the Discovery Island Lighthouse is located.
 This structure was built in the 70’s and was fully automated in 1996.
 Near Sea Bird Point you can hike up Pandora Hill, only 125’ high, but gives you sweeping views of the Olympic Mountains and surrounding area.
 If you are here in the spring, a colourful abundance of wildflowers bloom in the woodlands and meadows.